hrmJ/matkakertomukset2/output/koko_artikkeli.md

+This paper explores the various strategies writers use to shift from one topic to another based on a corpus of student exchange reports.
+The main questions addressed in the study are 1) what linguistic means students use to set a new topic and 2) how these means could be defined functionally and syntactically.
+The data for the study consists of xxx reports from exchange period abroad.
+Both qualitative and statistical approaches were adopted in order to capture the complexities of the phenomenon.
+The paper descibes 13 separate functional groups of topic-setting strategies.
+The statistical analysis conducted on these groups shows that majority of them can be drawn from three simple micro-level variables.
+This information can be used to develop teaching and writing practises especially in L2 context but to some degree in L1 also.

+Avainsanat: topiikki, kirjoittaminen, korpusmentelmät

+Keywords: topic, writing, corpus-based methods

 Johdanto
 ========

-Abstrakti (Tämän räpiköinti loppuun odottaa konkluusion valmistumista.
-En osannut pidemmälle ilman sitä.)

-This paper explores textual organization in academic writing.
-The main questions addressed in the study are...

-The data for the study consist of ....

-The article discusses ..... from the point of view...

-The analysis shows that....

-Avainsanat: (mitäs ihmettä näihin laitetaan…) topiikki, dependenssi, kirjoittaminen, tekstilaji, korpus....??????

 Opiskelijavaihdosta kirjoitettava vaihtoraportti on institutionaalinen teksti, jonka kirjoittamiseen yliopisto antaa sisältöpainotteisen